barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

 Message 5 (1000ms) → "Throttled: Message 5"
 ```

-## **Keep WebSocket Connections Efficient**

-- **Reconnection Logic**: Implement automatic reconnects for when the WebSocket connection drops.
-Using libraries like `reconnecting-websocket` can help handle reconnections and backoff strategies.
-- **Ping/Pong Mechanism**: To prevent timeouts and keep the connection alive, periodically send ping messages from the client, and handle pong responses from the server.

 ## **Optimize State Management**

 - React’s state should be optimized to prevent unnecessary re-renders.
 Avoid updating the state for every single WebSocket message unless it is absolutely necessary.
 Use techniques like: